krlawrence/graph/sample-data/README.md

+# Air Route data - and more!
-This folder contains the GraphML file for the air-routes graph and other sample data.
+This folder contains several files of sample data in various formats including the GraphML file for the `air-routes` graph.
 The `air-routes` graph is referenced throughout the book.

 ## About the data referenced in the book